codeship/shipyard/styleguide/components/checkboxes.md

 ---

 ## Checkbox-Switches
-<p class="text-light margin-bottom-md">Switches are useful when the user has a choice to toggle on and off.
-Note: For the best UX, please make sure that the switch saves immediately each time it changes state.</p>
+Switches are useful when the user has a choice to toggle on and off.
+Note: For the best UX, please make sure that the switch saves immediately each time it changes state.
+{: .section-description }

 <div class="box box-xs margin-bottom-sm padding-top-md padding-bottom-md padding-left-sm padding-right-sm padding-left-x1-lg padding-right-x1-lg">
   <div class="col-container-nowrap">